Top 10 Collaboration Tools for a Startup to Boost Productivity

 1. Office 365: Excel and Word

-With the Notes and Comments functions, you can discuss business reports, set formulas, import workbooks, view financial forecasts, and even protect your document from third parties.
+The Notes and Comments functions allow you to discuss business reports, set formulas, import workbooks, view financial forecasts, and even protect your document from third parties.

 You can retrieve them even if you lose your device or grant your team access.
 Like Google Docs, you can edit the permissions to restrict access to view them alone.